oven-sh/bun/docs/api/tcp.md

-Use Bun's native TCP API implement performance sensitive systems like database clients, game servers, or anything that needs to communicate over TCP (instead of HTTP).
+Use Bun's native TCP API to implement performance sensitive systems like database clients, game servers, or anything that needs to communicate over TCP (instead of HTTP).
 This is a low-level API intended for library authors and for advanced use cases.

 ## Start a server (`Bun.listen()`)